ailinnesse/NLP_Differentiate_Bioinformatics_Data_Science_texts/README.md

 ### Summary of Analysis

-PushShift has data from Readdit, I have collected almost equal ammount of data from two subreddits biotech and bioinformatics.
-The limit was the number of posts avaliable for bioinformatics - 650.
+PushShift has data from Readdit, I have collected the data from two subreddits Bioinformatics and Data Science.
+The limit was the number of posts avaliable for bioinformatics - 683.

-I have mapped bioinformatics as 0 and biotech as 1 for modeling
+I have mapped Bioinformatics as 1 and Data Science as 0 for modeling

 ![Distribution os Sale Price](https://git.generalassemb.ly/ailinnesse/project-2/blob/main/images/Sale_Price_distribution.jpeg)